 determined by polysomnography.
 2. To determine if tonsillectomy eliminates excessive daytime

 sleepiness and other obstructive sleep apnea symptoms.

-with soft palate surgery (including uvulopalatopharyngoplasty).
-Tonsillectomy alone may
+soft palate surgery (including uvulopalatopharyngoplasty).
+Tonsillectomy alone may provide

-provide sufficient benefit in adults with marked tonsillar hypertrophy and normal soft
+sufficient benefit in adults with marked tonsillar hypertrophy and normal soft palate and

 Intervention: Tonsillectomy will be performed as standard of care, in patients who would be